Snailbeach: Late 20th century

 Underground mining ceased in Snailbeach in 1955.
 Since 1955 only some reworking of the spoil heaps for spar, to use as pebble dash on buildings, has occurred.
 Barytes from here was sent to the Windscale nuclear reactor to smother fuel cells after an accident.
 Locals carried on working the tips until the 1970s.
 Although some ore is said to have been left standing in the mine, it does not seem likely that the mine will reopen.
 The old miners were very thorough in their working and rarely left much ore for later generations.
 Once a mine has been allowed to flood and the machinery removed the cost of reopening the mine increases dramatically and the prospect usually becomes too expensive.
 Any large amounts of lead remaining in the area are likely to be below the Ritton Castle area.
 Unfortunately miners would probably have to dig at least 1,000 feet down before they reach the top of the lead deposits, if they could find them.
 This is too deep and too expensive so lead mining in Shropshire is unlikely to become a major industry ever again.

 The Shropshire County Council, using government grants, did extensive work in the early 1990s to make some of the shallow workings safe for the villagers.
 At the same time, they acquired many of the surface buildings and preserved these or restored them from a semi-derelict condition.
 The white spoil tip on the northern edge of the village, which had been a local landmark, was landscaped and planted with trees as part of the mining reclamation works.

-Mine tourism
+Lead mine site

-The Shropshire Mines Trust manages the mine site on behalf of Shropshire Council, which owns many of the mine buildings and much of the land and gives free access to visit the publicly-owned sites; guided tours can include such features otherwise not accessible.
+The Shropshire Mines Trust manages the Snailbeach Countryside Site on behalf of Shropshire Council, which owns many of the mine buildings and much of the land and gives free access to visit the publicly-owned sites; guided tours can include such features otherwise not accessible.